victorhuangwq/experiencethis.world/_posts/2022-11-04-FusionRestaurant.md

     - fun
 ---

-In a prototype, I explored the idea of recommending items from different restaurants by taking different menu items from each restaurant to piece together a new virtual restaurant concept.
-For example, if we have a Korean and Japanese restaurant we can merge to form a menu of an East Asian Fusion restaurant.
+What if we can take a Korean and Japanese restaurant, we can merge and form a new virtual Asian Fusion restaurant?
+In a prototype, I explored the idea taking brand concepts from each restaurant to piece together a new virtual restaurant concept, so as to encourage cross-restaurant sales.

 ## What were my goals?